Bodies

 MIA

-The newest to Wolf Street, Mia is still finding her footing in the brave new world of company politics, professional dance, and adulthood.
-While she laments that the twilight hour of her youth has come, she is grateful that it has not yet passed.
-So, as is so often the providence of the young, we’ll discover both the extent of her plasticity and the depths of her appetite, the latter of which seems to almost border on the frightening.
+Too aware of the fact that she is unaware, Mia, as the newest to Wolf Street, is still finding her footing in the brave new world of company politics, professional dance, and adulthood.
+While her life at the company has caused her to lament the fact that the twilight hour of her youth has come, she is grateful that it has not yet passed and, as such, derives a special kind of desperate, final pleasure with her nights spent out on the town, drinking, partying, and engaging in all the general debauchery native to the young.

 KETUGAY (KET)

 Ket, a second-generation Senegalese-American, approaches her work thoughtfully and with great pragmatism.
-The expectations she sets for herself are high and just far enough away that she must always be reaching, in a constant state of continuous improvement.
-She works hard and believes that, eventually, it will culminate with her likeness etched somewhere within the halls of greatness.
+The expectations she sets for herself are high and just far enough away that she must always be reaching.
+In a state of constant and continuous improvement, she works hard and believes that, eventually, it will lead to her likeness etched somewhere within the halls of greatness.

-Ultimately, she will realize that not all are bestowed with talent and while this will break her, it is through that breaking that she will be able to pick up the pieces and discover that she can reassemble them into something more than what was there before.
+Ultimately, she will realize that not all are bestowed with talent and while this will break her, it is through that breaking that she will be able to pick up the pieces in Motion’s second season and discover that she can assemble them into something more than what was there before.

 tiff

-As one weaves their own way across the wide tapestry of life, sooner or later they are likely to encounter a specific type of person, a kind of individual who doesn’t skip or sprint through the world as much as they seem to burst through it.
-Such people, when they pass you by, are able to somehow leave you with the faint sense that, for a moment, even you were a secondary character to your own life.
+As one weaves their own way across the wide tapestry of life, sooner or later they are likely to encounter a specific type of person, a kind of individual who doesn’t flow through the world as much as the world seems to flow through them.
+Such people, when you are fortunate enough to be caught in their gravity, are able to somehow leave you with the faint sense that, even for just a moment, somehow you were a secondary character in your own life.

-Blessed with a majority of the cornerstones of success: confidence, talent, work ethic, and, above all, the instinct and ability to be decisive, Tiff has no problem knocking down the walls that might take others months or even lifetimes to chisel away at.
-However, while she can move freely throughout the world in so many ways, climbing mountains as easily as hills, at the top of such summits she still looks out and feels like something is not quite right.
+Blessed with a majority of the cornerstones of success: confidence, talent, work ethic, and, above all, the instinct and ability to be decisive, Tiff has no problem knocking down the walls that might take others months, years, or even lifetimes to chisel away at.
+However, while she can move seamlessly and uninhibited across the peaks of the world, she still looks down and feels a wriggling, faint sense of dissatisfaction.

-On loan to another company in New York, she will be largely absent for the first season but re-appear in the second.
+On loan to another company in New York, she will be absent for the first season but appear in the second.

-Tiff is a question of Where, and naturally, through her we will explore its Why.
-In the third season, she will be one of the first to depart Wolf Street and her departure will challenge those who remain, daring any brave enough to follow in her footsteps.
+Tiff is a question of where.
+As she becomes one of the first to depart Wolf Street in our third season, her decision to leave will hang over those who remain, daring any brave enough to follow in her footsteps.

 b company